 CLUBS

 The main Associations all have a wealth of detail on kayaking (sea and river) as well as details of affiliated clubs - the Scottish Canoe Association covers Scotland, the British Canoe Union is the place for English clubs, the Welsh Canoeing Association covers Wales, and the Canoe Association of Northern Ireland will point you in the right direction for clubs in N.Ireland.
-The BCU also has a dedicated Sea Kayaking site.

 The Irish Canoe Union is the official Association for Ireland.
 The Irish Sea Kayaking Association has an informative site and "independently represents sea-kayaking in Ireland".
 Both have a lot of info, links and detail on kayaking in Irish waters.